tldr-pages/tldr/pages/linux/nordvpn.md

 `nordvpn countries`

+- Connect to a NordVPN server in a specific country:

+`nordvpn connect {{Germany}}`

-- Connect to a NordVPN server in a specific country and city (optionally):
+- Connect to a NordVPN server in a specific country and city:

 `nordvpn connect {{Germany}} {{Berlin}}`